IBM/presto-hudi-workshop/docs/lab-2/README.md

 Now, let's go back to our `spark-shell` terminal tab and add more data to our tables using paste mode.
 Note that our `commit_num` column value has changed.

 !!! note
-    Note: If you exit your spark-shell and have to issue another "docker exec -it spark /opt/spark/bin/spark-shell" to restart it, you need to get into paste mode and reimport all the required packages again as you did above in step 1.
+    Note: If you exit your spark-shell and have to issue another `docker exec -it spark /opt/spark/bin/spark-shell` to restart it, you need to get into paste mode and reimport all the required packages again as you did above in step 1.

 ```
 val updates = convertToStringList(dataGen.generateUpdates(50))